-If you have a family member or close friend who is a veteran, you are likely aware of the struggles that many veterans face after leaving the military and returning to civilian life.
-Some veterans adjust to civilian life easily, but many experience difficulties reintegrating into everyday life.
-Some may require a great deal of support or even need a family member or loved one take on a caregiving role in their lives.
+If you have a family member or close friend who is a Veteran, you are likely aware of the struggles that many Veterans face after leaving the military and returning to civilian life.
+Some Veterans adjust to civilian life easily, but many experience difficulties reintegrating into everyday life.
+Some may require a great deal of support or even need a family member or loved one to take on a caregiving role in their lives.

-Some issues that veterans face may go beyond what a loved one can handle themselves, such as post-traumatic stress disorder (PTSD), or a substance abuse issue.
-In this case, there are services available through the VA and through community care providers.
-If you provide care for a veteran, this article will help you understand both the services available to you as well as services available for the veteran in your life.
+If you provide care for a Veteran, this article will help you understand both the services available to you as well as services available for the Veteran in your life.

 Helping Your Veteran Adapt

-Veterans may develop mental health disorders such as PTSD and alcohol abuse.
-In terms of substance abuse, veterans are more likely to use alcohol overall and to drink a large amount of alcohol, compared with nonveterans.
-In addition, veterans with combat exposure are more likely to use alcohol and engage in heavy drinking than noncombat-exposed veterans.
-1
+Veterans may develop mental health disorders such as PTSD and alcohol use disorder.
+In terms of substance use, Veterans are more likely to use alcohol overall and to drink a large amount of alcohol, compared with non-Veterans.
+In addition, Veterans with combat exposure are more likely to use alcohol and engage in heavy drinking than noncombat-exposed Veterans.1

-Mental health issues impact a substantial number of veterans.
-It has also been estimated that 11-20% of veterans who fought in Iraq and Afghanistan develop PTSD.
-The estimated rate of PTSD among Vietnam War veterans may be as high as 15%.2
+Mental health issues impact a substantial number of Veterans.
+It has been estimated that 11-20% of Veterans who fought in Iraq and Afghanistan develop PTSD.
+The estimated rate of PTSD among Vietnam War Veterans may be as high as 15%.2

-Stigma is one of the biggest issues for veterans seeking treatment.
-When others view a person through the lens of stigma related to that person’s characteristics or behaviors, they treat that person differently than other people or even penalize them in some way.
+Stigma is one of the biggest issues for Veterans seeking treatment.
+When others view a person through the lens of stigma related to that person’s characteristics or behaviors, they treat that person differently than other people or may even penalize them in some way.

 - Learning as much as possible about PTSD.